 Those authorities which are not billing authorities, i.e. do not collect the council tax and non-domestic rate.
 The Council bills and collects on behalf of the Surrey County Council and Police Authority.
 In addition, billing authorities pay a proportion of rate income to precepting authorities (see NNDR above).

-Provisions

-Amounts set aside to meet probable "one-off" future liabilities or losses but where exact dates and amounts are uncertain.
+Provisions Amounts set aside to meet probable "one-off" future liabilities or losses but where exact dates and amounts are uncertain.
+A government body that provides loans to local authorities.

-Public Works Loans Board
+Public Works Loans Board Revenue Expenditure